ritik168/Weather-Impact-On-Flight-Operations-Dashboards/README.md

 To analyze how weather conditions impact flight operations by evaluating delays, cancellations, on-time performance, passenger satisfaction, and no-show behavior, enabling airlines to improve operational efficiency and customer experience through data-driven insights.

-## 🎯 Business Problem & Insights
+## 🎯 Business Problems & Insights

 1️⃣ How many total flights are operated in the given period?

 A total of 5,992 flights were operated during the analysis period.

 2️⃣ How many flights were impacted by weather conditions?